FLORIN

 I

-sang his name instead of a song;
+I sang his name instead of a song;

 and

-I drew it along
+Backward and forward I drew it along

-With my sweetest notes, it was
+sweetest notes, it was still the same!

 I

-sang it low, that the slave-girls near
+that the slave-girls near

 Might

-never guess, from aught they could hear,
+aught they could hear,

-That all the song was a name.
+the song was a name.

 XIII